 Final thoughts: How to listen to customers effectively

 The importance of listening skills in customer service can’t be overstated.
 Although listening to customers effectively takes a variety of skills.
 Some of these skills can be learned personally or from team training.
 If you manage or hire candidates for a customer service team, start the process early by identifying potential candidates who already possess the traits needed to succeed in a customer service role.
-You can use these customer service interview questions toe value various candidates as you build your team.
+You can use these customer service interview questions to evaluate various candidates as you build your team.